halfminami/dsa-exercise/README.md

 Tests are grouped by each language and run by `make test-LANG`.
 Please see Makefile for the exact commands.

-Make sure to get all the dependancies for the test to run since this is a polyglot project.
+Make sure to get all the dependencies for the test to run since this is a polyglot project.
 It shouldn't require many external libraries however.

 To run all tests: